If we don’t act now, more than 140 million girls will become child brides by 2020.

 Child marriage is a violation of children’s human rights.
 Despite being prohibited by international law, it continues to rob millions of girls under 18 around the world of their childhood.
+Early marriage denies girls their right to make vital decisions about their sexual health and well-being.
 It forces them out of education and into a life of poor prospects, with increased risk of violence, abuse, ill health or early death.

 Following the first ever African Union summit on child marriages, this video explores the issues affecting Africa's 7 million child brides and how Plan International is helping girls to say no to marriage.

 Early marriage and forced marriage is most common in South Asia and West and Central Africa, where 46% and 41% of girls become child brides respectively.
 Among girls growing up in Latin America and the Caribbean, 29% experience early marriage, compared with 18% in East Asia and the Pacific, 15% in the Arab States and 11% in Eastern Europe and Central Asia.

 Get our newsletterEarly pregnancy is one of the most dangerous causes and consequences of child marriage.
 Girls married early are more likely to experience violence, abuse and forced sexual relations.
 They are more vulnerable to sexually transmitted infections (including HIV).

 Going to school gives girls choices and opportunities in life, allowing them to play an active role in their communities and break the cycle of poverty.
 Girls who are married are unlikely to be in school.
 Education is essential for girls to be able to make informed decisions about their sexual health and well-being.